Finding the Best Places to Retire Since 2006!

 Retire in Easton, Maryland?

-Overview: On the eastern banks of the Chesapeake Bay in eastern Maryland, Easton is the hub of Talbot County.
+Overview: On the eastern banks of the Chesapeake Bay in eastern Maryland, artsy Easton is the hub of Talbot County.
 Its courthouse was built in 1711, and this waterfront town has a solid, established feeling.
-It has been growing, too, mushrooming by 75% within the last decade or two.
+It has been growing, too, mushrooming by 8% within the last decade.

 Easton is the home of the Talbot County Fair and downtown's Waterfowl Festival, a celebration of art, food and wildlife conservation.
 Residents enjoy four golf course and several nearby state parks.
 The Bay and its tributaries are perfect for sailing, canoeing, fishing and crabbing, and the Bill Burton Fishing Pier is open 24 hours per day.
 The Pickering Creek Audubon Center features hardwood forests and non-tidal wetlands.